-In a referendum on 23 June 2016, voters in the United Kingdom chose to leave the European Union (EU) (so-called ‘Brexit’).
+In a referendum on 23 June 2016, voters in the United Kingdom (UK) chose to leave the European Union (EU) (so-called ‘Brexit’).
 The United Kingdom invoked Article 50 of the Treaty on the Functioning of the European Union (TFEU) in March 2017, and this triggered a two year exit procedure, although this has now been delayed until 31 October 2019.
 The implications will depend to a substantial extent on the terms on which exit is agreed and, therefore, remain unclear at this stage.
 The information included below assumes, for now, the continuance of the UK’s membership in the European Union.

-From 6 April 2017 where a non UK domiciled individual has been resident in the United Kingdom for more than 15 of the last 20 tax years, they will be deemed domiciled in the United Kingdom for all taxes.
+From 6 April 2017, where a non-UK domiciled individual ('non-dom') has been resident in the United Kingdom for more than 15 of the last 20 tax years, they will be deemed domiciled in the United Kingdom for all taxes.
 This means they will no longer be able to claim the remittance basis from this point onwards.
-Individuals who have previously claimed non-dom status will, therefore, pay tax on their worldwide income and gains, as well as be subject to UK inheritance tax on their worldwide assets, in the same way as UK domiciled individuals.
+Individuals who have previously claimed non-dom status will, therefore, pay tax on their worldwide income and gains, as well as be subject to UK inheritance tax (IHT) on their worldwide assets, in the same way as UK domiciled individuals.
 It also means a child who lived with non-domiciled parents in the United Kingdom can be deemed domiciled by adulthood.

-Individuals born in the UK with a UK domicile of origin who have acquired a domicile of choice elsewhere, but who return to the UK (‘formerly domiciled residents’) have a two year grace period on resuming UK residence before their worldwide assets become subject to IHT, but they will be subject to income and capital gains tax on the arising basis for any tax year they are UK resident.
+Individuals born in the United Kingdom with a UK domicile of origin who have acquired a domicile of choice elsewhere, but who return to the United Kingdom (‘formerly domiciled residents’), have a two-year grace period on resuming UK residence before their worldwide assets become subject to IHT, but they will be subject to income and capital gains tax (CGT) on the arising basis for any tax year they are UK resident.

-Her Majesty’s Revenue and Customs (HMRC) are increasingly enquiring into a claim to be non UK domiciled especially where the individual has been resident in the UK for many years and/or cannot demonstrate the circumstances in which they will leave the United Kingdom.
-The individual must be able to demonstrate their intention to leave the UK to remain non UK domiciled.
+Her Majesty’s Revenue and Customs (HMRC) are increasingly enquiring into a claim to be non-UK domiciled especially where the individual has been resident in the United Kingdom for many years and/or cannot demonstrate the circumstances in which they will leave the United Kingdom.
+The individual must be able to provide strong evidence to demonstrate their intention to leave the United Kingdom to remain non-UK domiciled.

-The gains and non-UK source income of a protected trust will not be attributed to the settlor unless the settlor (or in some cases the spouse or minor child of the settlor) receives a distribution or benefit from the trust.
-A protected trust is broadly a non UK resident trust where no property or value is added once the settlor becomes deemed domiciled.
-To benefit from trust protections the individual must remain non UK domiciled under general law.
+The gains and non-UK source income of a protected trust will not be attributed to the non-dom settlor unless the settlor (or in some cases the spouse or minor child of the settlor) receives a distribution or benefit from the trust.
+A protected trust is broadly a non-UK resident trust where no property or value is added once the settlor becomes deemed domiciled.
+To benefit from trust protections, the individual, even though deemed domiciled, must remain non-UK domiciled under general law.
 If the settlor adds value/property to the trust once deemed domiciled or becomes UK domiciled under general law, all the trust income and gains will be taxed on them on the arising basis.

-The rules prior to 6 April 2017 which attributed the income of both the trust and its underlying companies to the settlor where they could benefit from the trust, have been amended to introduce the concept of ‘protected foreign source income’, which arises to a protected trust as outlined above.
-Protected foreign source income is not attributed to the settlor; it is added to the general pool of trust income which is available to match to distributions to either the settlor or other beneficiaries.
+The rules (transfer of assets abroad), which attributed the income of both the trust and its underlying companies to the settlor where they could benefit from the trust, have been amended to introduce the concept of ‘protected foreign source income’, which arises to a protected trust as outlined above.
+Protected foreign source income is not attributed to the settlor; it is added to the general pool of trust income that is available to match to distributions/benefits to either the settlor or other beneficiaries.

 Cleansing of overseas mixed fund bank accounts

-Non-doms who are taxed on the remittance basis have a two year period from 6 April 2017 during which they can ‘tidy up’ their mixed funds held in overseas bank accounts.
+Non-doms who are taxed on the remittance basis had a two year period until 5 April 2019 during which they can ‘tidy up’ their mixed funds held in overseas bank accounts.

-This will enable them to rearrange their offshore bank accounts and separate mixed funds into their constituent parts (in respect of the elements that can be identified) - e.g. they can move their clean capital, foreign income and foreign gains into separate accounts, and then remit from those accounts as they wish.
+This enabled them to rearrange their offshore bank accounts and separate mixed funds into their constituent parts (in respect of the elements that can be identified), and then remit from those accounts as they wish.

-Previously, non-doms, or excluded property trusts, that owned UK residential property through non UK companies were not subject to inheritance tax (IHT) on the value of the property, as the relevant asset for IHT purposes was the non-UK situs shares.
+Previously, non-doms, or excluded property trusts, that owned UK residential property through non-UK companies were not subject to IHT on the value of the property, as the relevant asset for IHT purposes was the non-UK situs shares.

-From 6 April 2017 ‘closely’ held non UK companies (broadly one owned by 5 or fewer shareholders) or partnerships holding UK residential property have been brought within the charge to UK inheritance tax (IHT).
+From 6 April 2017, ‘closely’ held non-UK companies (broadly ones owned by five or fewer shareholders) or partnerships holding UK residential property have been brought within the charge to UK IHT.

-Most loans provided by individuals, trusts, closely held companies or partnerships for the acquisition, maintenance or enhancement of UK residential property have also been brought within the charge to IHT in the hands of the lender, as well as security for such loans.
+Most loans provided by individuals, trusts, closely held companies, or partnerships for the acquisition, maintenance, or enhancement of UK residential property have also been brought within the charge to IHT in the hands of the lender, as well as security provided for such loans.

 This means that IHT will be chargeable in a number of additional circumstances, for example, where the individual dies whilst owning such a company's shares, where such a company's shares are gifted into or out of a trust, and on the ten-year anniversary of the trust if the trustees own shares in a non-UK resident company that in turn owns a UK property.